Join In

 Aspect applies equally to the present tense and the future tense.

-Aspects in Past, Present, and Future Tenses
+Aspect in the Past, Present, and Future Tenses

 Here is a table showing how the different aspects are formed in the past, future, and future tenses:The Simple Aspect (Indefinite Aspect) | Example |